microsoft/Nonprofits/VolunteerEngagement/Portal-EDM/docs/operational-notes.md

 # Volunteer Engagement Operational Notes

 This file is a compact source-of-truth map for humans and AI assistants.
-It does not replace the detailed AI migration instructions in `../../.ai` and `../../.github`, or the source-local coding guidance in `../src/.ai`; it records current `Portal-EDM` facts that are risky to infer from legacy Volunteer Engagement context.
+It does not replace the detailed AI migration and coding guidance in `../../.ai` and `../../.github`; it records current `Portal-EDM` facts that are risky to infer from legacy Volunteer Engagement context.

 ## Current SPA Routes